hulkiciray/federated-learning/masked-language-modeling/README.md

 ## Masked Language Modeling (MLM)
-This section of the repo is to get familiar with preparing data and building training part for masked language modeling approach.
-Hence, we will probably implement FL with BERT, encoder model trained with MLM strategy.
+We will probably implement FL with BERT, encoder model trained with MLM strategy.
+Hence, this section of the repo is to get familiar with preparing data and building training part for masked language modeling approach.

 ---
 #### Reference